 *prices and availability may be subject to change, prices above exclude discount codes.

-Simba do not often do vouchers as such, but will offer 20% off at times.
-It’s important to check for discounts before purchasing, as you can save money easily with just the click of a button.
+Simba do not often do vouchers as such, but will offer 30% or even 40% off at times.
+It’s important to check for discounts for Simba at sites like DiscountCodes here before purchasing, as you can save money easily with just the click of a button.
+And yes, the discounts apply to their pillows and bedding too.

 I have collected the best voucher(s) for Simba UK here.
 Be wary of other sites, such as French ones, that are advertising coupons for the French version of the Simba website.
 These are for the UK only!